Morning, Tuesday, 25th February 2020

 - Early findings from the DfE review into the ITT market; and

-- The future shape of ITT market - range of providers, regional imbalances, and the market’s effectiveness in attracting ITT trainees.
+- The future shape of ITT system - range of providers, regional imbalances, and the market’s effectiveness in attracting ITT trainees.

 Case study contributions